SHAKTHI-VEL/ToDoApp-React-Native/README.md

 ## Installation

-To run this project locally, you need to have Flutter and Dart installed on your machine.
+To run this project locally, you need to have Node installed on your machine.
 Follow the steps below to get started:

 1. Clone this repository to your local machine using the following command: